godotengine/godot-docs/getting_started/step_by_step/scripting_continued.rst

 It allows you to easily switch scenes or reload them, to quit the game or pause and unpause it.
 It even comes with interesting signals.
-So check it out if you got some time!
+So check it out if you have some time!

 Notifications
 -------------